Evanescent field: Evanescent-wave coupling

 Especially in optics, evanescent-wave coupling refers to the coupling between two waves due to physical overlap of what would otherwise be described as the evanescent fields corresponding to the propagating waves.

-One classical example is FTIR (Frustrated Total Internal Reflection) in which the evanescent field very close (see graph) to the surface of a dense medium at which a wave normally undergoes total internal reflection overlaps another dense medium in the vicinity.
+One classical example is frustrated total internal reflection (FTIR) in which the evanescent field very close (see graph) to the surface of a dense medium at which a wave normally undergoes total internal reflection overlaps another dense medium in the vicinity.
 This disrupts the totality of the reflection, diverting some power into the second medium.

 Coupling between two optical waveguides may be effected by placing the fiber cores close together so that the evanescent field generated by one element excites a wave in the other fiber.
 This is used to produce fiber-optic splitters and in fiber tapping.
 At radio (and even optical) frequencies, such a device is called a directional coupler.
 The device is usually called a power divider in the case of microwave transmission and modulation.

 Evanescent-wave coupling is synonymous with near field interaction in electromagnetic field theory.
 Depending on the nature of the source element, the evanescent field involved is either predominantly electric (capacitive) or magnetic (inductive), unlike (propagating) waves in the far field where these components are connected (identical phase, in the ratio of the impedance of free space).
 The evanescent wave coupling takes place in the non-radiative field near each medium and as such is always associated with matter; i.e., with the induced currents and charges within a partially reflecting surface.
 In quantum mechanics the wave function interaction may be discussed in terms of particles and described as quantum tunneling.